madgen/madgen.github.io/posts/2019-09-14-Verifying-the-Leftist-and-Heap-Properties-of-a-Leftist-Heap.markdown

 In the previous version, term-level `(<=)`{.haskell} decided on the top label and the spine to recurse on.
 We've already seen that `lemConnexity`{.haskell} is the replacement we need for comparing `SNat`{.haskell}s.
-By mimicing the structure of the previous implementation, we can provide a partial implementation.
+By mimicking the structure of the previous implementation, we can provide a partial implementation.

 ```haskell